 This one is for all the moms out there.
 We understand that getting ready for the new school year can be stressful and a chaotic mess.
-To help alleviate some of that stress and mess, we found a few DIY organization projects that can be done to help you and the kiddos have a smooth transition from summer vacation life back to the daily school life grind.
+To help alleviate some of that stress and mess, Homes for Heroes found a few DIY organization projects that can be done to help you and the kiddos have a smooth transition from summer vacation life back to the daily school life grind.
 Enjoy!

 Magnetic Box Top Holder